Case B or not to B?

-Last year I was privileged to meet Lord Goff.
-Aside from being the author of a seminal legal textbook, it was his judgment in the Court of Appeal, as long ago as 1978, in the case of Paddock Investments Limited v Lory, that established one of the main requirements of a landlord who is relying upon Case B, having obtained planning permission, to recover possession of agricultural land protected under the Agricultural Holdings Act 1986.
+In the 1978 Court of Appeal case of Paddock Investments Limited v Lory, Lord Goff established one of the main requirements of a landlord who is relying on Case B, having obtained planning permission, to recover possession of agricultural land protected under the Agricultural Holdings Act 1986.

 Drawing upon an earlier decision in Jones v Gates in 1954, in Paddock Investments, Lord Goff said: "In my judgment, the test is, has the landlord a bona fides intention, and has he a reasonable prospect of carrying it out?".
 That decision has highlighted that a landlord must be able to establish that he has a reasonable prospect of carrying out his settled intention to develop for non-agricultural use in accordance with a planning permission obtained.